VojtaMaur/vojtamaur-web/README.md

 </div>
 ```

+## Preservation and verification outputs

+Important files in the finished standard build include `ALL_POSTS.txt`, `ARCHIVE.txt`, the reconstructable `source/vojtamaur-web-source.zip`, the public OpenPGP material under `keys/`, and build-integrity files such as `SHA256SUMS.txt`, `BUILD_SHA256.txt`, `integrity.json`, and `SIGNING_STATUS.txt`.

+Signed builds additionally create `SHA256SUMS.txt.asc`.
+The Gemini capsule is generated separately in `dist-gemini/` and is not covered by the `dist/` checksum manifest or its detached signature.
+The Arweave / Permaweb workflow uses a separate `dist-arweave/` output with its own integrity metadata.

 ## Portable build

 The portable build is intended for offline use, file-based snapshots, archival copies, and transfer on external media.